Bobbie Shaw Chance

-Bobbie Shaw Chance (born Barbara Shisoff; September 16, 1943) is an actress best known for her appearances in American International Pictures' beach party movies of the 1960s.
+Bobbie Shaw Chance (born Barbara Shaw) is an American actress best known for her appearances in American International Pictures' beach party movies of the 1960s.

 Biography

 Shaw was a singer and dancer in Las Vegas.
 She was spotted by a talent scout for American International Pictures and cast in Pajama Party (1964).
+Filmink called her a "breakout" actor from the movie.

 Response was strong so she was cast in several more movies for the studio.
 After several films for AIP she worked with Rob Reiner, Larry Bishop, Richard Dreyfuss and others in the Los Angeles improvisational comedy troupe, The Sessions, for a number of years.

 Bobbie Shaw married her husband Lawrence Chance and together they opened the Hollywood Actor's Showcase.
 She runs this with her son Richie Chance.